immersive-web/webxr/webvr-migration.md

 --------------------
 WebVR applications start by calling `navigator.getVRDisplays()`, which returns a list of connected VR hardware.
 The developer then chooses a `VRDisplay` from the list and keeps a reference to it.
 This object is what almost all further interaction is done with for the remainder of the application.
 Changes to the available set of VR hardware is indicated with the `vrdisplayconnect` and `vrdisplaydisconnect` events on the `Window` object.

 In WebXR a list of connected hardware cannot be retrieved to avoid fingerprinting.
 Instead a single active “XR device” is implicitly picked by the UA and all operations are performed against it.
 (System support for multiple XR devices at once is almost unheard of, so this isn’t problematic for most any real world scenario.)
-Changes to which hardware is available are indicated by the [`devicechange`](https://immersive-web.github.io/webxr/#eventdef-xr-devicechange) event of the [`navigator.xr`](https://immersive-web.github.io/webxr/#navigator-xr-attribute) object.
+Changes to the available VR hardware are indicated by the [`devicechange`](https://immersive-web.github.io/webxr/#eventdef-xr-devicechange) event of the [`navigator.xr`](https://immersive-web.github.io/webxr/#navigator-xr-attribute) object.

 Testing for support
 -------------------